CurveDocs/curve-docs/docs/factory/stableswap-ng/overview.md

-<h1>StableSwap-NG Factory: Overview</h1>
+<h1>Stableswap-NG Factory: Overview</h1>

-The `CurveStableswapFactoryNG.vy` allows the permissionless deployment of up to eight-coin plain- and metapools, as well as gauges. **Liquidity pool and LP token share the same contract.** For more details, see here: [StableSwap-NG Documentation](../../stableswap-exchange/stableswap-ng/overview.md).
+The `CurveStableswapFactoryNG.vy` allows the permissionless deployment of up to eight-coin plain- and metapools, as well as gauges. **Liquidity pool and LP token share the same contract.** For more details, see here: [Stableswap-NG Documentation](../../stableswap-exchange/stableswap-ng/overview.md).

 !!!github "GitHub"